 Ideas to discuss with your children

-December Boys is a coming-of-age drama featuring beautiful scenery.
+December Boys is a coming-of-age drama which features beautiful scenery.
 Because of its themes, it is best suited to older children and adults.

 - putting the needs of others first